LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint3.md

 ### Milestone 3

-#### Sprint 3 User Stories Part 3
-1. (Developer 1 & 2) As a user, I would like a report that outlines security vulnerabilities
-    - (See guidance for outlines and requirements for this user story).

-### Milestone 4
 1. (Developer 1 & 2) As a developer, I want to be really happy that I am finally done with this project!
     - Final submission will only contain polish and final bug fixes (if any)